Consensys/mythx-cli/docs/usage.rst

 .. code-block:: console

+    $ mythx analysis report --help
     Usage: mythx analysis report [OPTIONS] [UUIDS]...

+      Fetch the report for a single or multiple job UUIDs.

     Options:
+      --min-severity [low|medium|high]
-    --help  Show this message and exit.
+                                      Ignore SWC IDs below the designated level --swc-blacklist TEXT            A comma-separated list of SWC IDs to ignore --swc-whitelist TEXT            A comma-separated list of SWC IDs to include --help                          Show this message and exit.

 This subcommand prints the report of one or more finished analyses in the